Heddo/flow-network/README.md

 * Please follow the above guidelines for your pull request(s) accepted.
 * For help setting up the project, keep reading!

-Don't forget to watch and star our repo to keep up-to-date with the latest Flow development!
+Don't forget to watch and star our repo to keep up-to-date with the latest Flow Network development!

 ## Usage
 If you're using [Maven](https://maven.apache.org/download.html) to manage project dependencies, simply include the following in your `pom.xml` file: